 10-year limited warranty

 |Number of Monitors Supported||

 |Quality and Aesthetics|

 |Positives||The Knotten has plenty of storage in a variety of spots.
 The birch pieces themselves are strong and light.
 It's cheap, compared to real standing desks.|

 |Negatives||This isn't a standing desk and IKEA really shouldn't market it as one.
 It's exceptionally unlikely anyone could get the Knotten set up in an ergonomically correct position.
 It is available in only one size and one color.
 The desktop surface is very small and made smaller by the fact that there's an ill-fitting drawer taking up much of it.
 The assembly is typical IKEA.|

-[Editors Note – May 27, 2022 – as far as we can tell this company no longer sells this model of desk.
+[Editors Note – May 27, 2022 – as far as we can tell IKEA no longer sells this model of desk.
 Below is our original review, which we will leave up for posterity.
 For more options, read the list of some of the best standing desks we’ve seen.]

 Lest we come across as unfair for picking on the Knotten, let it be known: IKEA calls this product a standing desk, says it is “perfect for your tablet or laptop,” and touts the “extra positive health effects from standing up while working.”

 They do not intend this product to be used for working all day, every day, but to sell something that’s not adjustable and comes in exactly one size couldn’t be further from a design fit for the ergodynamics of a sit-stand workstation.

 To be certain, IKEA’s marketing department must know the difference.
 After all, they’ve been selling the Bekant and Idasen standing desk lines for years now.